Metabolic Bone Disease in Reptiles: Prevention & Treatment

 Let's address some persistent misinformation that continues circulating despite being thoroughly debunked.

 "My reptile is nocturnal, so it doesn't need UVB."
-Recent research challenges this for multiple species previously thought to manage without UVB.
+This is inaccurate for multiple species previously thought to manage without UVB.
 Even crepuscular species show improved health outcomes with appropriate low-level UVB exposure.

 "I can just give calcium supplements instead of UVB."
 Supplemental D3 helps, but it's not identical to naturally synthesized D3 from UVB exposure.
-Studies show reptiles with UVB access have better calcium metabolism than those relying solely on dietary D3.
+Reptiles with UVB access have better calcium metabolism than those relying solely on dietary D3.

 "The pet store said this setup was fine."
 Pet store employees are frequently undertrained or given incorrect information to pass along.
 Their job is selling products, not necessarily ensuring optimal reptile care.